DEIB-GECO/GMQL_Package/README.md

 ================
 GMQL is a **GenoMetric Query Language**, that runs over GDMS, **Genomic Data Management System**.
 This manual will help you to install GDMS to get started scripting GMQL.

-More information about [GDMS architecture](https://github.com/DEIB-GECO/GMQL/blob/master/docs/gmql_architecture.md) and and GDMS packages go to [GMQL](https://github.com/DEIB-GECO/GMQL/).
+For more information about [GDMS architecture](https://github.com/DEIB-GECO/GMQL/blob/master/docs/gmql_architecture.md) and GDMS packages go to [GMQL](https://github.com/DEIB-GECO/GMQL/).

 ### GDMS Installation